 Mr. Smith has extensive experience in the mining industry and serves as a director of several reporting issuers.
-Mr. Smith is experienced in corporate management, including acquisitions and take over bid transactions, project management and as a senior consultant in the international precious and base metal industries.
+Mr. Smith is experienced in corporate management, including acquisitions and take-over bid transactions, project management and as a senior consultant in the international precious and base metal industries.
+Mr. Smith is a mining engineer and holds a B.E.
+(Hons) from the University of Queensland, and is a Fellow of the AusIMM and a Chartered Professional Management designation.

-Mr. Watkins is an international mining executive with over 40 years experience in exploration and development, acquisitions and mergers, and mining operations and serves as a director of several reporting issuers.
-Mr. Watkins has a Bachelors degree in Geology from Queen's University at Kingston and a masters degree in Geology from Carleton University in Ottawa.
+Mr. Watkins is an international mining executive with over 40 years' experience in exploration and development, acquisitions and mergers, and mining operations and serves as a director of several reporting issuers.
+Mr. Watkins has a Bachelor's degree in Geology from Queen's University at Kingston and a Master's degree in Geology from Carleton University in Ottawa.